How To Make Homemade Peach Cobbler Using Canned Peaches

 Fresh peaches in white paper bag. #TexasHomesteader

-Then heat the mixture gently, the peaches will release their juice and help dissolve the sugar.
+Place into a saucepan & heat the mixture gently.
+The peaches will release their juice and help dissolve the sugar.
 When the sugar is dissolved, turn off the heat.
 Now your peaches are ready to use in this recipe

 But if it’s not peach season and you’re in the mood for homemade peach cobbler, don’t worry.
 This recipe uses a couple of 16-oz cans of sliced peaches as well.
 It’s super easy too.